isc-projects/kea/doc/sphinx/kea-messages.rst

     GSS-TKEY exchange failed because the response failed to verify.

-This error message indicated that GSS-TKEY exchange failed because the response failed to verify.
+This error message indicates that the GSS-TKEY exchange failed because the response failed to verify.

 TKEY_EXCHANGE_FAIL_EMPTY_IN_TOKEN